ravi-ojha/ravi-ojha.github.io/_posts/2017-02-04-extended-euclid-algorithm-to-find-gcd-bezouts-coefficients-python-cpp-code.md

 ## What is Extended Euclid's Algorithm?

-As the name suggests, Extended Euclid's Algorithm is an extension of Euclid's Algorithm to find GCD of two numbers.
+As the name suggests, Extended Euclid's Algorithm is an extension of [Euclid's Algorithm](http://rookieslab.com/posts/cpp-python-code-to-find-gcd-of-a-list-of-numbers#how-to-find-gcd-of-two-numbers) to find GCD of two numbers.
 Along with GCD of two numbers, say `a` and `b`, it also finds `x` and `y` such that `ax + by = gcd(a, b)`.
 Here, `x` and `y` are known as Bézout's coefficients.

-But why should we learn Extended Euclid's Algorithm is we can find GCD of two numbers using simple Euclid's Algorithm?
-Extended Euclid's Algorithm<sup>[1](#extended-euclid-wiki)</sup> is particularly useful when we have to find [Modular Multiplicative Inverse of a number A in the range M](http://rookieslab.com/posts/how-to-find-multiplicative-inverse-of-a-number-modulo-m-in-python-cpp), where A and M are co-prime numbers and M is not not necessarily a prime number.
+But why should we learn Extended Euclid's Algorithm if we can find GCD of two numbers using simple Euclid's Algorithm?
+Extended Euclid's Algorithm<sup>[1](#extended-euclid-wiki)</sup> is particularly useful when we have to find [Modular Multiplicative Inverse of a number A in the range M](http://rookieslab.com/posts/how-to-find-multiplicative-inverse-of-a-number-modulo-m-in-python-cpp), where A and M are co-prime numbers and M is not necessarily a prime number.
 If M is a prime number then there's a very easy method to find [Multiplicative Inverse using Fast Power Algorithm](http://rookieslab.com/posts/how-to-find-multiplicative-inverse-of-a-number-modulo-m-in-python-cpp#modular-multiplicative-inverse-using-fast-power-algorithm).

 ## Python Code to find GCD using Extended Euclid's Algorithm